BalintKoczor/fast-spherical-phase-space/README.md

 # fast_spin_phase_space

 This repository contains supplementary material for the manuscript [1].
 The scripts ./build.sh and ./build.bat first extract precalculated files necessary for later calculations, then compile and run the source codes located in ./src.
 In particular, ./src/Precalculate\_Kernel.c calculates and stores the kernels, i.e., the coefficients K\_{\lambda}^{lm}, which will be required by the Mathematica and Matlab scripts.
+Alternatively, these kernels are provided as a release and could be directly used for Mathematica and Matlab scripts.

 ## Building and testing